-- Start the data model editor: click among the quick access buttons.
+- Start the data model editor: click in the quick access buttons.

-- On the "Analysis" pane, in the "Creation" group, expand "Import" and select "Import the descriptions of files/tables".
+- On the "Import" tab, in the "Analysis" group, expand "Creation" and select "Import file/table descriptions...".

 - The wizard starts.
-A connection to the Informix database is automatically established and associated with the files imported into the analysis.
-This connection will be used to handle the Informix data file by programming.
+A connection to the PostgreSQL database is automatically established and associated with the data files imported into the analysis.
+This connection will have to be used to handle the PostgreSQL data file through programming.

-In the different wizard screens, choose the following options:
+In the different steps of the wizard, choose the following options: